By using this site, you agree to the Privacy Policy and Terms of Use.

 Individual Microbiome Status Determines Response

 Butyrate production from resistant starch depends heavily on baseline microbiome composition.
-People with low populations of butyrate-producing bacteria generate substantially less butyrate from identical doses, according to data published in The Lancet.
+According to the MSPrebiotic trial, people with low populations of butyrate-producing bacteria generate substantially less butyrate from identical doses.

 Butyrate production from resistant starch is highly microbiome-dependent, with individuals showing 3-10 fold differences in response to identical doses